 Click through each page to make sure all links work, your text looks good, and your images are formatted properly.

 Congratulations!
-You’re now the proud owner of a new website.
+You’re now the proud owner of a new WordPress website.